Up and running in minutes

 The installer drops everything under the install directory you choose.
 Nothing is written outside it.

-- Go to API Keys → Create API Key.
-Name it "InTouch" and click create.
+- Go to API Keys → Create Key.
+Name it "InTouch AI" and create.

 - Copy the key — it starts with

-gsk_…and you only see it once.
-Paste it somewhere safe for the next steps.
+sk-ant-…and you only see it once.
+Keep it handy for the next steps.

-- Ollama — free, runs locally, needs a decent GPU. ollama.com
+- Ollama — free, runs locally, no key (a capable model + decent GPU recommended). ollama.com

 First launch